Make a Cabochon Bezel with Right-Angle Weave

 Right-angle weave bezels are also easier to join together when stitching up several components for a beaded necklace or beaded bracelet.
 The spaces between the beads in the right-angle weave units make it easier to work your needle into the beads!

 Have you tried making right-angle weave bezels?
-Share your tips with us, or take a picture of your right-angle weave bezel and share it with us in the Reader Photo Gallery!
+Share your tips with us in the comments below!